expectedparrot/edsl/docs/surveys.rst

    results.select("color", "day", "winter", "birds").print(format="rich")

-This will print the answers, showing that q2 was skipped ("None"):
+This will print the answers, showing that q2 was skipped (the response is "None"):

 .. code-block:: text